A short sketch of life on the Philadelphia ports of black IWW member and dock worker, Ben Fletcher.

 In early September the newly created FBI vandalised IWW offices across the country, stealing membership records on the false pretext that the union was on the side of the Axis nations and was plotting to render America weaker.

 Later that same month Fletcher was arrested for "conspiring to strike" - an act labelled by the boss press as treason.
-Afterwards Fletcher landed in Leavenworth prison with hundreds of other Wobblies serving time on a myriad of charges ranging from speaking out against the war, dodging the draft, refusing to sign no strike contracts with their bosses, and engaging in "criminal syndicalism"- a law enacted by some states that aimed to outlaw the IWW as an organisation all together.
+Fletcher was detained with hundreds of other Wobblies who all faced a myriad of charges ranging from speaking out against the war, dodging the draft, refusing to sign no strike contracts with their bosses, and engaging in "criminal syndicalism" - a law enacted by some states that aimed to outlaw the IWW as an organisation all together.

 A book has recently appeared on Ben Fletcher and his times; Wobblies on the Waterfront by Peter Cole.
 Urbana/Chicago, Illinois: University of Illinois Press, 2007.